-Psychological well-being is a subjective experience, and it positively effects joy and happiness and negative emotions are obviously is where sadness and even depression falls into this category.
+Psychological well-being is a subjective experience, and positive experience effects, joy and happiness and negative emotions are obviously where sadness and even depression falls into this category.

-This is where poor disclosure of your diagnosis comes about.
+This is where poor disclosure of a diagnosis comes about.
 If it is used improperly, or handled with insufficient information, it causes “internalization”.
-The same result would happen if you tell someone they had some type of cancer and then told them nothing else.
+The same result would happen if you told someone they had some type of cancer and then told them nothing else.

 What and how we learn about our diagnosis or how we come to accept it affects our physical and/or our mental health as well.

-There are lots of examples for this area, but I think you can understand the type of things that can push someone to the negative side.
+There are lots of examples for this, but I think you can understand the type of things that can push someone to the negative side.

 Perceived Evaluation of Life

 The circle to the right is about the quality of life.
 It’s about engagement in meaning and purpose.
 Obviously, engagement with others has suffered significantly during Covid.
-Socialization decreases depression because people that are isolated not only feel a lower sense of value of life, but it also effects Phycological Well-being as a Sense of Personhood.
+Socialization decreases depression because people that are isolated not only feel a lower sense of value of life, but it also affects phycological well-being and a sense of personhood.

 Herein lies the rub.
-Because of the perceived stigmas associated with “Dementia” have such a bad connotation that people treat you differently, because they don’t understand it.
+Because of the perceived stigmas associated with “Dementia” has such a bad connotation, people treat you differently, because they don’t understand it.
 Worse, they say something like “you don’t look like you have dementia” or “you sound ok”.
 Hopefully, you can start to see perceived value of life is significantly diminished immediately upon hearing your diagnosis and not being given the right information about the disease.